danomatika/ofxPd/README.markdown

 #### Using the latest ofxPd

-The master branch of ofxPd will work with the current master of OpenFrameworks and can be considered *realtively* stable.
+The master branch of ofxPd will work with the current master of OpenFrameworks and can be considered *relatively* stable.
 The develop branch is used for testing new features and bugfixes before they are applied to master.

 If you want to work with the latest unstable (still in development) ofxPd, download the source from the develop branch [https://github.com/danomatika/ofxPd/tree/develop](https://github.com/danomatika/ofxPd/tree/develop) or via git clone:
 <pre>
 git clone git://github.com/danomatika/ofxPd.git -b develop
 </pre>

-Warning: The develop branch will be in flux, so don't be suprised if things do not always work as expected!
+Warning: The develop branch will be in flux, so don't be surprised if things do not always work as expected!

 Running the Example Project
 ---------------------------